katydid/symbolic-automatic-derivatives/README.md

     : Lang R
 ```

+But this results in a lot of termination checking issues, when instantiating operators in [Automatic.lean](./Sodal/Automatic.lean).

-But when we try to instantiate it using any operator, we get termination checking issues, for example given `emptyset`:
+For example, when we instantiate `emptyset`:
 ```
 -- ∅ : Lang ◇.∅
 def emptyset {α: Type u}: Lang (@Language.emptyset.{u} α) := Lang.mk